raphaelweis/TurboMail/README.md

 1. Make sure you have XAMPP installed - available on Linux, Windows and MacOS
 2. clone this repository :

+> You can get the latest commits by switching to the dev branch

 ```
 git clone https://github.com/raphaelweis/TurboMail.git
 ```